billabear/billabear/readme.md

 The system is aware of thresholds which are configurable per country and state.
 This allows you to set up the system to charge tax only when you reach a certain threshold.
 And you can configure it to receive notifications when a threshold is reached.

+### Pricing

+BillaBear allows you to have the pricing you want.

+Pricing Examples:

+* A fixed price for a plan.
+* Sell packages, say 200,000 euros of revenue.
+Which can also be sold in usage so they are billed based on their previous month's usage.
+* Have tier volume pricing where the price per unit decreases as the volume increases.
+* Have stair pricing (called tier graduated) where the price per unit decreases as the volume increases but only after a certain volume.
+* Have tiered volume with a fixed fee and per unit fee.
+* Seats pricing where you charge per seat.

 ### Feature Comparison Matrix

 | Feature                           | BillaBear | Lago Open Source | Lago Cloud | Stripe | ChargeBee | Recurly | KillBill |